neet/next-composition/README.md

 }
 ```

-If any of the functions in the head return an object that contains either `notFound` or `redirect`, the first result will be prioritized.
+If any of the functions in the `use` return an object that contains either `notFound` or `redirect`, the first one will be used.

 ### `composeStaticProps(params): GetStaticProps`

 _composeStaticProps_ takes multiple _getStaticProps_ functions and composes them into a single function.
 Behaves like `composeServerSideProps` but you can additionally specify `revalidate`.

 - `params.use` - Array of _getStaticProps_ to compose.
-Object returned from them will be shallow merged and returned from it.
+Object returned from them will be shallowly merged and passed to the page.

-- `params.resolver` (optional, default: `x => x`) - A callback function that takes composite props and returns interpolated props.
+- `params.resolver` (optional, default: `x => x`) - A callback function for interpolating the props before it's passed to the page.

-- `params.revalidate` (optional, default: `min`) - Could be one of `min` `max` or number.
-If you specify numbers, it will be used as `revalidate`.
+- `params.revalidate` (optional, default: `min`) - Could be one of `min`, `max`, or number.
+If a number specified, it will be used as `revalidate`.
 If you specify `min` (or max), the minimal number from `revalidate` returned from `use` will be used.

 ```ts
 import { composeStaticProps } from 'next-composition';